chrisrzhou/datanaut.io/_resume/projects.md

 ## IPython
 ### [Project Euler Solutions][euler-nbviewer]
 These are solutions written for math/algorithmic problems found on <https://projecteuler.net/>.
-The solutions are organized in functional and executable IPython package.
+The solutions are organized in a functional and executable IPython package.
 My goal is to solve all the problems when I have free time, but the problems seem to be getting a lot harder!
 Project solutions are made available on [Github][euler-github].

 ------